kontena/kontena/docs/using-kontena/users.md

 # Users

-Kontena has built-in role based user management.
+Kontena has built-in role-based user management.
 The first user that logs in to Kontena Master will be assigned to the  `master_admin` role.
-Master admin can invite new users to Master server and assign users to `master_admin` or `grid_admin` roles.
-Master admin and grid admin can add and remove users from a grid.
+The Master admin can invite new users to the Master server and assign users to the `master_admin` or `grid_admin` roles.
+The Master admin and Grid admin can add and remove users from a Grid.

 ## Roles

 **master_admin**
-  * can invite users to master server
+  * can invite users to Kontena Master
   * can manage user roles
-  * can manage all grids and their users
+  * can manage all Grids and their users

 **grid_admin**
-  * can manage grid users
+  * can manage Grid users

 **user**
-  * can only operate within grids
+  * can only operate within Grids
-  > User role is automatically assigned to any user added to a grid using the [Add User to Grid](users#add-user-to-grid) command and there's no need to specifically add it.
+  > The user role is automatically assigned to any user added to a Grid using the [Add User to Grid](users#add-user-to-grid) command.
+There is no need to assign the role explicitly in this case.

 ## Managing Users